psych-ds/example-datasets/README.md

 example-datasets-master/MyProject/raw_data/source_data
 ```

 The data you put in `example-datasets-master/MyProject/raw_data/source_data` will stay where it is for the life of this project, and you'll add the up-to-spec TSV files in `example-datasets-master/MyProject/raw_data/`.
 We want to keep a copy of the unmodified datasets so that we can get a sense of what unmodified psychology datasets look like and so that others can see how their datasets can be changed to bring them up to spec.
-On your computer, your `example-datasets-master` folder should loo
+On your computer, your `example-datasets-master` folder should look something like this:

 ![image](https://user-images.githubusercontent.com/5552513/50308632-7d2dc080-0461-11e9-995e-bf7c8b651278.png)